 Why is your cat so sleepy?

-The reason why your cat sleeps so much is quite simple really.
-Wild cats need to preserve their energy for hunting, dodging predators and general survival.
-And after a big meal, they’re likely to take a long snooze – just like how you tend to drift off after a large Sunday roast.
+The reason your cat sleeps so much is quite simple.
+Wild cats need to preserve their energy for hunting, dodging predators, and general survival.
+And after a big meal, they’re likely to take a long snooze — a bit like the urge you may get to drift off after a large Sunday roast.

 It might seem odd to think of your little ball of fluff as a hunter, but that’s exactly what they’re designed to be.
 And even though our precious kitties no longer need to hunt, the instinct is still very much there.